Skip to content

 3. Second Pour (1:15–1:45)

-• Aim to keep the water level high to maintain brew temperature.
+• Keep the water level relatively high to preserve brew temperature

 4. Final Touch

-• Give the brewer a swirl to flatten the coffee bed for an even finish.
+• Give the brewer one gentle swirl to level the coffee bed

 V60 Coffee